Cubified/ntwm/README.md

 ### v1.0.1

+- Allow for windows to be moved from monitor to monitor (cursor follows)
 - Fix toggleable gaps and fullscreen
 - Rewrite linked list functions, removing unnecessary loops and fixing infinite loop after opening and closing windows rapidly
 - Add support for Xlib atoms, meaning windows closed with Alt+Shift+Q are killed rather than simply unmapped
 - Set cursor
+- Add grid tiling mode (cannot be switched on-the-fly, see TODOs)
 - Add signal trapping
 - Add install and uninstall targets in Makefile
 - Remove tmux from debug environment